NebulaServices/Nebula/README.md

     }
 }

-//Technically this could be named anything, recommended to call it `entryFunc` self.entryFunc = example; //DO NOT run the function here.
+// Technically, this could be named anything, it is recommended to call it `entryFunc` self.entryFunc = example; //DO NOT run the function here.
 That will cause errors.
 Only assign the reference to the function here.
 ```